lblod/frontend-say-editor-documentation/public/assets/pages/getting-started.md

 #### What do I need for a plugin?

 A general plugin has two moving parts.
-A service, which receives events and tells Say in which regions to show hint cards; and a component for user interaction such as rendering a hint card and updating the document.
+A service, which receives events and tells Say which regions to highlight; and a UI component for user interaction.

+info:
+A component is a ......
+In this case we are using Ember components and services.

 #### Generating the stub Configuration

 To ease the creation of plugins, there is a [plugin generator](https://github.com/lblod/ember-rdfa-editor-plugin-generator) .
 You can run this in a bare Ember Addon and get the stub for your plugin out of the box.
 To easen this tutorial, we have ran the plugin generation process for you.
+For your convenience, we've decided to use an Ember [in-repo-addon](https://cli.emberjs.com/release/writing-addons/in-repo-addons/).
+This simply means that the plugin code is already included and is located in `lib` instead of `node_modules`.

-You can find the glorious sources of a new plugin in `node_modules/@lblod/ember-rdfa-editor-wikipedislug-plugin`, following the common naming strategy for plugins.
-We have left the code in your node_modules folder as close as possible to that of the generated plugin, only a utility file for asking questions to dbpedia and some extra pointers to documentation.
+The code for the plugin can be found in `lib/ember-rdfa-editor-wikipedia-slug-plugin`.
+We have left the code in this folder as close as possible to that of the generated plugin.
+The file tree of the plugin looks as follows:

+    ├───addon
+    │   ├───components
+    │   ├───services
+    │   └───utils
+    └───app
+        ├───components
+        └───services

+We will mostly be working in the `addon` folder. `addon/components` will contain the UI components, `addon/services` will contain the services that receive and handle the events sent by the editor and lastly, `addon/utils` contains some utility functions that will come in handy when requesting data from wikipedia later in this tutorial.

 #### Enabling our Plugin